Moldavite Properties, Facts and Photos

 Moldavite is part of the family of 'glassy objects' known as tektites.
 These include irregular and sometimes intricately shaped nodules or 'blobs' of a glassy substance that often contains tiny bubbles.

-The name 'tektite' comes from the Greek word 'tektos' meaning 'molten'.
+The name tektite comes from the Greek word 'tektos', meaning 'molten'.

 The impact and immense heat melted rocks and ejected them high up into the atmosphere.
+As they cooled and fell back to Earth, the liquidised stone formed glass-like bodies.

 The pitting on the surface of the rough material comes from it being submerged in water for a long period of time.

 Moldavite was originally believed to come from the moon.
-Some believed it may have been a by-product from a volcano.
+Some believed it may have been a by-product of a volcano.
 Others suggested it could have been produced following the explosion of an Earth-like planet in the asteroid belt.

 Beware of Fake Moldavite

 Rough moldavite has a unique appearance and texture.
-Some fake material is easy to identify but other stones especially those that have been polished can be far more convincing.
+Some fake material is easy to identify, but other stones, especially those that have been polished, can be far more convincing.

 Moldavite Healing Properties